Honorary male: Working around the double bind

 As the double bind associated with honorary males is more related to gender than it is to sex, certain cultures have chosen to avoid the double bind by expressing their gender differently.
 For example, some women in Albania live their lives as men in order to gain access to the privileges men inherit.
-In other words, this culture involves assigned-female-at-birth individuals performing as the masculine gender for their own benefit.
+In other words, this culture involves individuals who were assigned female at birth performing as the masculine gender for their own benefit.
 Aline Smithson composed an article featuring anthropologists and photographers who have interacted face to face with the "Sworn Virgins".
 In her article, she writes, “Sworn Virgin” is the term given to a biological female in the Balkans who has chosen to take on the social identity of a man for life.
 As a tradition dating back hundreds of years, this was sometimes necessary in a society that lived within tribal clans, followed the Kanun, an archaic code of law, and maintained an oppressive rule over the female gender.
 Young girls were commonly forced into arranged marriages with much older men in distant villages."

-With this lifestyle, assigned-female-at-birth individuals have much easier access to freedoms naturally granted to men.
+With this lifestyle, individuals who were assigned female at birth have much easier access to freedoms naturally granted to men.
 The freedom to drive, vote, control money, and own property, all functions traditionally allowed for men only, can be accessed through this choice.
 Honorary males in this society are guaranteed stability as well.
 As Albania is a patriarchal society, the families who suddenly lost a male figure "would find themselves in jeopardy of losing everything."